houmain/keymapper/README.md

 The installer configures the Windows task scheduler to start `keymapper.exe` and `keymapperd.exe` at logon.

 To use the portable build, simply create a [configuration](#configuration) file and start both `keymapper.exe` and `keymapperd.exe`.
 It is advisable to start `keymapperd.exe` with elevated privileges.
 Doing not so has a few limitations.
-Foremost the Windows key cannot be mapped reliably and applications which are running as administrator (like the task manager, ) resist any mapping.
+Foremost the Windows key cannot be mapped reliably and applications which are running as administrator (like the task manager) resist any mapping.

 #### Virtual device driver